One of the biggest struggles of modern life is the search for meaning and purpose.

 There are lots of time management tricks that make a big to-do list more workable, but it doesn’t really help with the overall problem of wondering what the point of all of it is.

-My Solution – My Life Pyramid
+My Solution – Build a Life Pyramid

 I’ve really only found one good solution to that problem.
 It’s something I worked out after reading a lot of books, most notably David Allen’s great book Making It All Work, which I reviewed in detail a while back.